New Jersey governor race: Who are Phil Murphy and Kim Guadagno?

 “Where we stand now, he’s the presumptive favorite.
 The public is looking for someone different,” Benjamin Dworkin, director of the Rebovich Institute for New Jersey Politics at Rider University, said.

-And the prediction could be right: According to a Quinnipiac University poll from June, Murphy led his Republican opponent 55 to 25 percent.
+And the prediction could be right: According to a Fox News poll from Oct.
+17, Murphy led his Republican opponent 47 to 33 percent.

 Additionally, the state’s changing demographics also increase Murphy's chances of winning, Dworkin said.
 To give that some context: In 2007, there were 200,000 more registered Democrats in New Jersey than Republicans.
 By 2017, there were 800,000 more, according to Dworkin.